Learn from mistakes before you make them

 So, we’re unabstracting… but why?

 Now, this is another of those things I won’t be able to prove, but based on my experience, I’m fairly certain that part of the reason it’s so difficult to get rid of a phobia is that you’re stuck in the abstraction: every time you see a dog and you freak out, that “proves” to you that the abstraction is correct, and so you keep reaffirming the abstraction.
 This is not something you do deliberately, of course, it’s just the natural consequence of not being able to separate the abstraction from the actual thing.
 Instead, people will get sidetracked “arguing” with the abstraction… meaning they’ll fight the abstraction on its home turf: in the abstract.
 This has never been effective for me, and I’ve talked to many people who have never had any success with this, either.
-Staying away from the abstract level and on the experiential side of things is much more likely to open up space for change.
+Makes sense too, right?
+Of course, telling yourself that that dog is actually not dangerous at all is perfectly logical and rational, but it’s also not new information to you even while you do feel anxious/afraid.
+If you keep telling yourself what you already know, you’ll much sooner feel frustrated about your seeming inability to change than you’ll actually make a difference with it, and that frustration is counter-productive too because it will nudge you towards new abstractions that tell you that you’re incapable of changing and that you’d better stop trying to stop wasting energy.

-We’ll get back to this in more detail later.
 For now, what does that mean for external mindfulness?
 Honestly, bypassing abstractions in these exercises isn’t useful in itself, but it lays a foundation for building the ability to bypass other abstractions in other contexts.
 It’s one of those things that seem kind of stupid but will make a huge difference later, just like practicing your scales when learning to play an instrument, or drawing lots of straight lines and circles and random curves to improve your drawing skills.

 How to do it better